 Budget instructions

 The project description should include a section with a detailed budget of the project.
-There is no budget template and the applicants have to create their own budget chart and information based on the information below regarding which expenses we accept and which budget information we ask for.
-It is allowed to do the detailed budget in other currencies than SEK (Swedish krona) provided that budget summary in the project description and the application form states costs in SEK.
+There is no budget template.
+The applicant has to create his own budget section.
+Listed below are which expense categories we accept and which budget information we require.
+It is allowed to create the detailed budget in another currency than SEK (Swedish krona) provided that the budget summary in the project description and the application form states costs in SEK.

 Approved expense categories